mfisher5/504_BiodivSB/README.md

 Fish / Invertebrate Species Abundance: Number of individual fish species present, by transect (replicate) and site.

 Fish / Invertebrate Species Diversity: Diversity of fish species present, by transect (replicate) and site.
 Calculated as: Shannon index = ∑ (pl) |ln pl|, Where (pl) is the proportion of the total number of individuals in the population that are in species “l”.

-Fish / Invertebrate Taxon Diversity: Diversity of the orders of fishes present, by transect (replicate) and site.
-The same indices were used as above.